Hackers can hijack a hoverboard and make you faceplant

 This means they could slow down, speed up or abruptly stop the hoverboard while someone rides it.
 Attackers would also be able to track down hoverboard owners through the Segway app.
 The app records a hoverboard's locations through the phone's GPS, putting every rider's location on a public map.

-IOActive will release its full research at the Black Hat cybersecurity conference on July 26.
+IOActive will release its full research at the Black Hat cybersecurity conference, set for July 26 and 27 in Las Vegas.

 The security firm informed Segway about the issue in December.
 It's been fixed since April.
 So the parade of hijacked hoverboards will have to wait.